abhi20sc/autoClim/README.md

 ## autoClim: Modern Climate Events - Automated Tropospheric Global Profiles

 *autoClim is currently under development, and many features that have been mentioned here may not be available.
-They've been marked with an asterisk(\*) for your convenience.*
+They've been marked with an asterisk(\*) under the Output Categories section for your convenience.*

 <p align="center"><img src=https://user-images.githubusercontent.com/47943744/123750937-c550b800-d8d4-11eb-80f9-58d768010fd0.jpeg alt=autoClim_logo width="300" height="300" align="middle"></p>